goncalovirginia/CCS/report.md

 ## 1. Introduction

-Main project for the Cloud Computing Systems course, comprised of the backend implementation of a scalable auction system akin to EBay, focusing on its design and implementation.
+Main project for the Cloud Computing Systems course, comprised of the backend implementation of a scalable auction system akin to EBay.

 Using Azure as the cloud provider, the project is provisioned with both a platform for application deployment in the Azure cloud and features that support the project implementation process and allow for more efficient programming.